cedric190703/Shinrin/README.md

 # Shinrin (shinrin)

-Shinrin App project code in VueJs with Quasar
+Shinrin App project code in VueJs with Quasar the framework

 ## Install the dependencies
 ```bash